A Christmas Greeting from A.J. and Barbara Fedor

 "Do you have a one of your own?"

-"Nah, not any more but I usta have a cool one when I was a kid.
+"Nah, I don't think so anymore; haven't seen it in years but I usta have a cool one when I was a kid.
 My Grandma gave it to me.
-It was genuine leather with a couple silk ribbons, gold edges and those neat thumb notch thingies in the page edges and everything, but I ain't sure what ever happened to it."
+It was genuine leather with a couple silk ribbons, gold edges and those neat thumb notch thingies in the page edges and everything.
+I ain't sure what ever happened to it."

 “What version was it?"